uqbar-project/ILD-kaleidoscope/README.md

 # ILD-kaleidoscope

-Parser implementation of a parser combinator for the kaleidoscope language
+Parser implementation for the kaleidoscope language using scala parser combinator